Skip to main content

 The prompt that got me started on this whole mess was the possibility of writing about a movie—preferably a recent movie—that poorly represented masculinity.
 But as I dug more into this subject, I came to see that as much as anything else, this film shows our twisted relationship to history itself.
 To attempt to relate to history—or even to understand it—is to risk condoning it, and that’s just not a risk a lot of people are willing to take.
 That conflation is a key reason why so many younger audiences simply refuse to engage with older media in the first place.
 And so I can't help but resent films like The Power of the Dog just a little for selling this narrative that gives audiences a false sense of progress by distorting what it is we're actually trying to move on from.

 I don’t think I’m putting out anything unprecedented in my overview of the western and its relationship to masculinity–that final shot of The Searchers is one of the most widely discussed pieces of film in the entire discourse.
 So I don’t totally know why both the filmmaking team and the critics come off imagining that this movie somehow flips the script or says things that no one else has been “brave” enough to before.
 I can only guess that the alternative is just too uncomfortable.
-If we’ve known about the limits and even dangers of unmetered masculinity for so long, why haven’t we been able to get rid of it?
+If we’ve known about the limits and dangers of unmetered masculinity for so long, why haven’t we been able to get rid of it?

 But what's maybe even more interesting to me than just reclassifying old depictions of manhood is figuring out where manhood goes from here--imagining what it takes to bring Ethan over the threshold at the end and join his family.
 Coming fresh off talking about Guardians of the Galaxy, I am again reminded how those films did a much better job at deconstructing the mindset that The Power of the Dog is so obsessed with.
 These washed-up ruffians--many of whom are carriers of toxic masculinity--have crafted themselves an armor of imperviousness as a defense mechanism for a world that has punished them for their vulnerability.
 What’s more important, we see them recognizing the futility of this all and gradually taking off that armor, and how much better it is for everyone once that happens.